imclarenpow/kp-author-site/README.md

 - Added show more / less link and some css around it.
 - Added to about page
 - Today was to make the pages fit properly on different screens mainly

+### Day 3

+Further development.

+#### Progress Made

+- Changed header h1 from justify-self to text-align to fix issue where header displayed on left on mobile.